 How do I turn on pairing mode?

 Most of the Bluetooth devices come with a dedicated pairing mode.
-When it’s long pressed, the light on the device blinks in a specific pattern.
+When the device is long-pressed, the light blinks in a specific pattern.
 You can then turn on Bluetooth on your laptop and click on Add device button to find that device.

 Related: That didn’t work, Make sure your Bluetooth device is still discoverable, then try again.